pklaus/opus20/README.md

 This is a *opus20*, a Python software to query the temperature / humidity / air pressure logging device OPUS20 produced by Lufft.

+The source code is [managed on Github: pklaus/opus20](https://github.com/pklaus/opus20).
+The Python package is also [registered on PyPI](https://pypi.python.org/pypi/opus20) for easy installation.

 #### Requirements

 *opus20* depends (only) on Python version 3.3+.